Navigating Travel Industry Risks with Intelligent Communications

 If you have been investigating unified communications, you may have come across the abbreviation ‘UCaaS’ – this stands for ‘unified communications as a Service’ and while it does differ from unified communications in a way, the two share the same purpose.

-Put simply, while unified communications is the title of platforms which offer multiple forms of communication, UCaaS refers to the same technology when it is managed by an external party from the business utilising the system.
+Put simply, while unified communications are the title of platforms which offer multiple forms of communication, UCaaS refers to the same technology when it is managed by an external party from the business utilising the system.
 A business may have adopted unified communications into its day-to-day operations, but the monitoring and management of that system is in the hands of an external provider, who may deal with things such as updating the applications, security and file storage at their off-site data centre.
 Many businesses opt for UCaaS as it lightens their workload and allows their IT staff to deal with more pressing matters within the business.
 This is in contrast with other businesses, which prefer to have full control and management over their systems due to specific security policies or compliance requirements.

 If all of the above sounds like it could be a wise move for your business, and you’d like to explore your options regarding unified communications, Elite Group is here to help.
-Our experience and expertise in unified communications, and business communications as a whole, mean we are ready and able to help you transition away from your current communications solutions and implement a feature-rich, efficient and cost-effective unified communications platform within your existing structure, so you can reap the benefits.
+Our experience and expertise in unified communications, and business communications as a whole, mean we are ready and able to help you transition away from your current communications solutions and implement a feature-rich, efficient and cost-effective unified communications solution within your existing structure, so you can reap the benefits.

 By choosing Elite Group for your unified communications solution, you are relieving yourself of the pressures of sourcing and onboarding new technology alone.
 Our team of experts will assist and advise you during every step of the way, ensuring you receive maximum benefit from your new communications setup.
 To find out more, speak to an Elite Group specialist about our products and services today.